-Summer Guide 2022: Farmers’ Markets and U-Pick Produce
+Summer Guide 2023: Farmers Markets and U-Pick Produce

 Eating is awesome, right?
 But eating isn’t just about the destination, it’s also about the journey, whether that means foraging in the woods for herbs or taking a detour through a drive-thru on the way home from work.

-The following is for journeys that are found somewhere in the middle of those two options.
-At farmers’ markets you can shop local, snack local, and often score more bang for your buck.
+And then there are journeys somewhere in the middle of those two options.
+At farmers markets you can shop local, snack local, and often score more bang for your buck.
 Meanwhile, picking your own berries, apples, and other treats at a u-pick spot is kinda like foraging, only you don’t have to worry about finding nothing, eating something deadly, or getting mauled by a bear.
 That’s pretty win-win.

 Aldrich Arena Farmers Market